Shocked (song)

 "Shocked" is a song by Australian singer Kylie Minogue from her third studio album, Rhythm of Love (1990).
-Written and produced by Stock Aitken and Waterman, "Shocked" was released as the album's fourth and final single in May 1991.
+Written and produced by Stock Aitken and Waterman, "Shocked" was released as the album's fourth and final single in May 1991 by Mushroom and PWL.
 The song later appeared on most of Minogue's major compilations including Greatest Hits (1992), Ultimate Kylie (2004) and Step Back In Time: The Definitive Collection (2019).
-The DNA 7-inch mix of the song also includes a rap in the bridge by Jazzy P.
+The DNA 7-inch mix of the song also includes a rap in the bridge by Jazzi P.

 Lyrically, the song canvasses confusion and understanding of love and relationships.
+Composer Mike Stock says the track was inspired by the writings of Virginia Woolf and is meant to invoke "a trip".
 The song has been compared by critics to her previous single "What Do I Have to Do".
 "Shocked" received mostly positive reviews from critics, with many praising its catchiness.
 Commercially, the song was successful, peaking in the top ten in her native Australia, the United Kingdom, and several other countries.

 An accompanying music video was filmed for the single, shot in London.
 The video features Minogue entering a mansion-style home, where she is seduced by a mysterious man.
 The song has been noted to have a close similarity to Minogue's previous single's video "What Do I Have to Do", which featured the same man (her then boyfriend Zane O'Donnell) in a similar atmosphere.
 The song has been noted as one of Minogue's best singles to date, despite limited success outside her native Australia and the United Kingdom.

 Background

 "Shocked" was written and produced by Mike Stock, Matt Aitken and Pete Waterman, who had written and produced almost all of Minogue's material to that point, and went on to do the same for her fourth album Let's Get To It (1991), before Minogue parted ways with them.
-The song was released as the fourth and final single from the Rhythm of Love album.
-The single version of the song was remixed by DNA and features a rap verse from rapper Jazzy P.
+Although not originally intended as a single, the song was released as the fourth and final release from the Rhythm of Love album.
+The single version of the song was remixed by DNA and features a rap verse from rapper Jazzi P, who says she was only paid £200 for writing and performing the rap, and does not get any publishing royalties.

-The single was unique in that it became Kylie's first ever, and only, PWL picture-disc single - a format which Pete Waterman decried, stating "the songs can do their own work".